 POLS 365 Topics in American Politics - Topics important to the study of the American political system, for example, the American Presidency, American Politics and the Culture Wars, and Why Americans Hate Politics.
-Prerequisite: 210 strongly recommended.
+Strongly Recommended Prerequisite: 210.
 Offered every two years.
 4 credits.
 (IS)